Best Practices in Access: Hiring Qualified Interpreters

-Interpreters play an important role in facilitating effective communication for deaf and hearing people.
-Interpreters are frequently used in education, from kindergarten through college, graduate or trade school, and the workplace.
-A qualified interpreter with the right combination of qualifications and professional experience is better able to provide effective communication.
+Interpreters can play an important role in facilitating effective communication for deaf and hearing people.
+Interpreters are frequently used in educational and workplace settings.
+In order to provide effective communication, an interpreter must have the right combination of qualifications, compatibility, and professional experience.

 Federal Definition

-The U.S. Department of Justice defines a qualified interpreter as “someone who is able to interpret effectively, accurately, and impartially, both receptively (i.e., understanding what the person with the disability is saying) and expressively (i.e., having the skill needed to convey information back to that person) using any necessary specialized vocabulary.”1
+The U.S. Department of Justice defines a qualified interpreter as, “someone who is able to interpret effectively, accurately, and impartially, both receptively (i.e., understanding what the person with the disability is saying) and expressively (i.e., having the skill needed to convey information back to that person) using any necessary specialized vocabulary.”

 When hiring an interpreter, institutions must consider many different factors, starting with the deaf person’s needs and preferences.
 NDC’s interactive process tools provide sample questions and an interview checklist to ensure that the deaf person’s preferences are considered and understood.
 The deaf person should lead the discussion regarding interpreting accommodations, and their preferences should be honored wherever possible.